Summer School HISSEMA

 4) Wait for the confirmation

-By April 2024 you will receive a final confirmation whether you can participate in our HISSEMA 2024 as well as further information and instructions.
+By the end of March 2026, you will receive final confirmation of your participation in HISSEMA 2026, as well as further information and instructions.

 Contact